floweredscarf/su25/labs/lab14/index.md

 In this lab, we will be implementing the Priority Queue, a data structure that automatically orders the data in it according to a certain priority value.
 To implement the priority queue, we will implement it using the heap, which is a tree-like structure that enforces an ordering based on priority going down the layers.

+{% include alert.html type="info" content="
+If you are having trouble seeing some of the images linked in this spec, try turning off dark mode -- some of the images may not be visible in dark mode.
+" %}

 ## Priority

 We've learned about a few abstract data types already,